Novalnet-AG/SAP-Commerce-Cloud-by-Novalnet-Spartacus/README.md

 Novalnet’s payment module for SAP Commerce Cloud Spartacus integrates with your shop system through standard SAP-approved interfaces and APIs.
 The SAP Commerce Cloud payment integration from Novalnet allows you to accept payments worldwide, fully automate your payment processing and offer seamless payment experiences - thus simplifying payment processing with a single integration.

 ## Integration requirements for SAP Commerce Cloud Spartacus
 Novalnet merchant account is required for using this Novalnet payment module for SAP Commerce Cloud Spartacus.
-The module is available for the version 2211 in the following languages: EN & DE.
+The module is available for the SAP Commerce Cloud version: 2211 and Spartacus version 2211 in the following languages: EN & DE.

 ## Advantages of Novalnet's SAP Commerce Cloud integration
 -	Easy configuration for all payment methods